 – dash of salt/pepper if desired

 Add olive oil, onions, garlic, and red pepper to a pot and turn to medium heat.
 Cook for around 5 minutes or until the onions begin to turn translucent, stirring often.
-Add vegetable stock, onions, and kale and bring to a simmer, then reduce heat to medium again.
+Add vegetable stock, potatoes, and kale, and bring to a simmer, then reduce heat to medium again.
 Cook until the potatoes are tender, around 10 minutes depending on how they were sliced.
 Turn off heat and add heavy cream, stir, and serve.

 Temper in the cream to prevent curdling, and then serve immediately, since adding the cream will cool the soup down significantly.
 If you use 1 bouillon cube you will want to cut the cream down to 1/2 cup or slightly less; this will reduce the calories and sodium both (a win-win in my book).